threat-defuser/threat-defuser.org/content/results.md

 - This is experimental and under development: [media search](/media-search/)

+### Dissertations

+- Obukhova, Anna.
+2024. *Svalbard through the prism of Russian media: A discourse and cognitive perspective.* PhD Dissertation, UiT, The Arctic University of Norway.

 ### Conferences

 - PUSHING EVERYONE'S BUTTONS: COGNITIVE METHODS IN POLITICAL DISCOURSE - Grammatical and multimodal patterns of compression in political discourse.
 A Theme Session organized by the Threat-Defuser project as part of the [International Cognitive Linguistics Conference](https://iclc16.phil.hhu.de/) at Heinrich Heine University, Düsseldorf, Germany.
 August 7-11, 2023.